Tatsuya Kitani: Band era

-Later he joined the Honeybee Light Music Club.
+Later, he joined the Honeybee Light Music Club.
 He later formed a three-piece band "humanic", being in charge of bass and vocals; They were active until February 2013.

 As Vocaloid producer, bassist, and composer

-In May 2014, Kitani started releasing Vocaloid music under the name "Hello Tanita-san", posting his first song "Kujira to Mercury" using Hatsune Miku on Nico Nico Douga.
+In May 2014, Kitani began releasing Vocaloid music under the name "Hello Tanita-san", posting his first song, "Kujira to Mercury", featuring Hatsune Miku on Nico Nico Douga.
 In July 2016, he released his first full-length album, "He's watching from the ceiling", on The Voc@loi M@ster.

-In 2016, he began participating in the live performances of Vocaloid producer n-buna and Takeaki Wada as a support bassist, and as a composer he belongs to Smile Company and other artists.
-After that, as a support bassist in the band "Yorushika" formed by n-buna in 2017, he had fully participated in recording and live performances from the beginning to the present.
+In 2016, he began participating in the live performances of Vocaloid producer N-buna and Takeaki Wada as a support bassist.
+As a composer he belongs to Smile Company and other artists.
+After that, as a support bassist in the band "Yorushika" formed by n-buna in 2017, he has fully participated in recording and live performances from the beginning to the present.

-Turned into a singer and formation of sajou no hana
+Turned into a singer and formation of Sajou no Hana

 On 30 March 2017, in commemoration of his Vocaloid song "The Trash Room Sinks into a Rust Color" becoming his first music video to achieve 100,000 views on Nico Nico Douga and being inducted into the site's Hall of Fame, he posted a self-cover under the name Tatsuya Kitani.
 This was the first time the name Tatsuya Kitani was used in his works, and since then his activities have become prominent as a singer-songwriter.

-In the spring of 2018, he graduated from Graduate School of Humanities and Sociology, Faculty of Letters, University of Tokyo and formed the band sajou no hana.
+In the spring of 2018, he graduated from Graduate School of Humanities and Sociology, Faculty of Letters, University of Tokyo and formed the band Sajou no Hana.
 The band released their debut single "Hoshie" from Warner Bros.
 Home Entertainment in August, making a major debut.
 In the same year, on September 26, he released his first album as a singer-songwriter, "I Do (Not) Love You."

 On February 16, 2019, he held his first one-man live, "I Do Love You" at Shimokitazawa Mosaic.
 11–19 In the same year, on September 25, the album "Seven Girls' H(e)avens" was released.